blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/XML_injection5.py.md

 # Answer

-It is an XML Injection issue.. 'parameter' is not being checked properly.
+It is an XML Injection issue. 'parameter' is not being checked properly.
 A special created XML request will allow attackers to take advantage of this weakness. https://github.com/blabla1337/skf-labs/blob/master/python/XXE